sylefeb/Silice/learn-silice/AlgoInOuts.md

 ### What about the 'dot' syntax and calls?

 The behavior depends on whether the algorithm is an instance of an *auto-start* algorithm.
 An auto-start algorithm does not have to be called (and calling it is an error) as it either uses `<autorun>` or is composed only of always blocks and/or always assignments.

-On an auto-start algorithm, the 'dot' syntax always writes inputs directly (no delay) and reads outputs as defined by the use of `output` or `output!`.
+On an auto-start algorithm, the 'dot' syntax always writes inputs directly (no delay) and reads outputs as defined by the use of `output` or `output!` in the instanced algorithm.
+The input behavior can be overridden by using the `<reginputs>` modifier on the instance, in which case all inputs specified with the dot syntax are now registered.

 On an algorithm that has to be called, the 'dot' syntax write on inputs with a one cycle latency (as with `<::`).
 The `() <- alg <- ()` call behaves similarly to case C above, with one cycle before the algorithm starts, and one cycle between the time it stops and outputs are read.
 Both inputs and outputs are registered.